-There are three informal hearing officers assigned to the Elston Avenue Secretary of State facility.
-These hearing officers hear cases for those driver’s whose licenses are suspended or revoked for both alcohol/drug and non-alcohol/drug related reasons.
+Informal hearing officers hear cases for driver’s whose licenses are suspended or revoked for both alcohol/drug and non-alcohol/drug related reasons.
 Under the rules of the Secretary of State’s office, there are certain types of cases that they cannot hear.
 For example, they cannot hear cases involving death, serious personal injury or for people with multiple suspensions or revocations arising out of separate DUI’s.What Questions are Asked at an Informal Hearing?

 An informal hearing involves the suspended or revoked driver undergoing an interview with the informal hearing officer.
 Legal representation at these hearings is highly recommended.
 Typically, the interview will consist of a review of the offense(s) which resulted in the revocation or suspension; the person’s overall driving record; the person’s criminal history; incidents of driving while revoked or suspended, lifestyle changes and review of the person’s hardship resulting from the driver’s license revocation or suspension, if any.
 In cases where the person has a history of alcohol/drug-related offenses, there will also be a review of the person’s alcohol/drug use history; a review of the symptoms of alcohol/drug abuse the person has experienced in the past; and a review of the person’s treatment history.

 In cases involving any prior alcohol/drug related offenses, the person will also be required to submit an alcohol/drug evaluation, treatment documentation and, if applicable, a risk education verification.
 The person may also be required to submit letters from family, friends and acquaintances documenting current alcohol/drug use or abstinence verification.When Will I Receive a Decision?

 If the request for driving relief is denied, the person may have another hearing 30 days or more after the prior hearing or may request a formal hearing.
-Additional issues raised by the denial must be addressed at a future hearing and can complicate the process further.
+However, any additional issues raised by the denial must be addressed at a future hearing and can complicate the process further.
 In certain cases, the Secretary of State will require a formal hearing after a denial at an informal hearing.
 Handling the case properly from the start can save a significant amount of additional time and difficulty.